Eric-Cortez/edcGear/README.md

 3 )  Create a .env file based on the example with proper settings for your development environment

-4 )  Setup your PostgreSQL user, password, and database and make sure it matches your .env file
+4 )  Setup your PostgreSQL user, password, database, and make sure it matches your .env file

 5 ) To run the frontend react application...